 One Quick Post is a WordPress/BuddyPress plugin that allows you to enable frontend posting on your blog; including for non-registered users.

-The famous Front-end editor by scribu http://scribu.net is changed only by CSS to an real inline editor.
-After login into backoffice and going back to your front end you can edit your texts by double click as in scribu’s front-end editor.
-But now your editor panel is fixed above in your browser’s left corner and always present and the page looks as before but now you can write in it.
-Above that edit panel you find an edit button – if your template supplies the class post-edit-link for it – for going into backend making the job you can’t do with the small editor.
+The great Front-end editor by scribu is changed only by CSS to a real inline editor.
+After login into the back office and going back to your front end you can edit your texts by double click as in scribu’s front-end editor.
+But now your editor panel is fixed above in your browser’s left corner and always present and the page looks as before, but now you can write in it.
+Above that edit panel you find an edit button – if your template supplies the class post-edit-link for it – for going into backend doing the job, you can’t do with the little editor.

 WordPress Plugins for Voting on posts

-Get vote on your post to get more exposer for social bookmarking.
+Getting a vote on your post to get more exposure for social bookmarking.
 All you have to do is to give your readers the ability to rate content on your site.

 Choose the number of stars, the default value, the color and the size of your rating items within the WYSIWYG editor, through a dead easy slider-based popup.
-Then let your visitors rate your posts, movies, recipies and more…
+Then let your visitors rate your posts, movies, recipes and more.

 The Avia Feedback Box is a feature request system for visitors and customers.
 They can suggest new ideas, vote on existing ones, and track your work progress.

-At the beginning of each month a user/visitor get 10 votes to distribute.
-They can choose to use all their votes for one idea they really like, or spread them across between several ideas.
+At the beginning of each month, a user/visitor get ten votes to distribute.
+They can choose to use all their votes for one idea they like, or spread them across between several ideas.

 Gauge the popularity of your site’s content by letting your visitors or users vote on that content.
 Sort of like your own personal Digg or Reddit, and it’s packed with features!

-With jSocial you can easily place social share buttons under your articles and pages on your website.
-This script uses the jQuery framework and works completely client side.
-So you can use it on static and dynamic webpages.
+With jSocial you can quickly place social share buttons under your articles and pages on your website.
+This script uses the jQuery framework and works client side entirely.
+So you can use it on static and dynamic web pages.